-A bird's eye view of Toronto growth since 1879
+This is how much the Toronto skyline has changed since 1879

 Fast forward to the 1990s, and the waterfront is now home to condos, the SkyDome has arrived (ditto for Scotia Plaza in the 1980s), and the Railway Lands have been mostly razed to prepare for the massive CityPlace condo development.

 I took this photo during an approach to Pearson International in 2007.
-While Toronto might not be as dense as some cities megacities, you can trace an obvious Manhattan-like island of heavier development through the core.
+While Toronto might not be as dense as some megacities, you can trace an obvious Manhattan-like island of heavier development through the core.

-In this photo by Jimmy Wu from June 2014, we get an excellent look at the increasingly dense core of Toronto, featuring the Trump Tower, the rise of South Core, and the profound condo development along the waterfront.
+In this photo by Jimmy Wu from June 2014, we get an excellent look at the increasingly dense core of Toronto, featuring the Trump Tower (now St. Regis Hotel), the rise of South Core, and the profound condo development along the waterfront.

-Finally, here's a photo by Ravi Pardesi taken high above the Toronto we know today, a city filled with skyscrapers and cranes.
+Finally, here's a photo by A Great Capture taken high above the Toronto we know today, a city filled with skyscrapers and cranes.
 For all the development, it's still concentrated in the core.
-The east and west sides of Toronto are still predominantly low-rise, though a wider shot would reveal density in south Etobicoke.
+The east and west sides of Toronto are still predominantly low-rise, though a different shot would reveal density in south Etobicoke.

 Toronto Archives